Glossary of Terms

 A small area that has different characteristics from the general area around it.

-Any oil made from minerals.
-Ie. petroleum
+Any oil made from minerals, such as petroleum.

 A green or brown foam used to support flower arrangements and hold moisture.